PySimpleGUI/PySimpleGUI/readme.md

 ### Design Goals
 > Copy, Paste, Run.

 `PySimpleGUI's` goal with the API is to be easy on the programmer, and to function in a Python-like way.
-Since GUIs are visual, it was desirable for the SDK to visually match what's on the screen.
+Since GUIs are visual, it was desirable for the code to visually match what's on the screen.

   > Be Pythonic